MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 Enabling config refresh for your configurations lets you pull their latest values from your App Configuration store(s) without having to restart the application.

 To enable refresh, monitoring needs to be enabled along with monitoring triggers.
-A monitoring trigger is a key with an optional label that are checked for value change for triggering updates.
-The value of the monitoring trigger can be any value, as long as it changes when it a refresh is needed.
+A monitoring trigger is a key with an optional label that is checked for value change for triggering updates.
+The value of the monitoring trigger can be any value, as long as it changes when a refresh is needed.

 > [!NOTE]
 > Any operation that changes the etag of a monitoring trigger will cause a refresh, such as a content-type change.